grscheller/scheller-linux-archive/linux/info/vimNotes/advTradViCommands.md

 * Like in _Insert Mode_ you can naviagte around the text via the arrow keys creating multiple undo events.
 * In _Replace Mode_, the `<backspace>` and `<ctrl-h>` act
-  like a back arrow key.
+  like a back arrow key but undoes (only) last set of replacements.

 ### _Command Mode_ Commands:
 | Command        | Description                                       |